 For those who’ve already suffered exposure, the New York City lead poisoning attorneys at Kaplan Lawyers PC can help with compassionate and effective legal representation.
 We will work hard to investigate the true source of your poisoning and determine the full value of your damages, which may include more than you realize.
 We have years of experience handling work injury cases, and we won’t rest until justice is fully served.

-To schedule a completely free consultation with the New York City lead poisoning attorneys at Kaplan Lawyers PC, please contact our office as soon as possible.
+To schedule a completely free consultation with our lead poisoning lawyers, please contact our office as soon as possible.
 We will not charge for our services unless we are able to recover money on your behalf.
 Please remember, though, that time limits apply for these claims, so you should take action as soon as possible.
 Please reach out to us right away.